exasol/public-knowledgebase/Connect-with-Exasol/run-your-etl-jobs-with-azure-data-factory-and-exasol.md

 ![Exporting](images/exa-Pieterjan_0-1622128058140.png)

-## Calling a stored procedure or script.
+## Calling a stored procedure or script

 We can also call a stored procedure (or 'script' as we call them) that returns a table.

 Using this approach you could call the [Exasol bulk loader](https://docs.exasol.com/loading_data/loading_from_file.htm) and run complex transformation logic directly in the database.